 Thomas More College is dedicated to an integrated learning environment which involves both classroom and co-curricular involvement.
-The Student Life Office provides experiences, services, and programs which complement academic pursuits and facilitates student involvement in the total breadth of the Thomas More community.
+The Department of Student Affairs provides experiences, services, and programs which complement academic pursuits and facilitates student involvement in the total breadth of the Thomas More community.
 Student Life strives to create an environment which fosters the development of the whole person.
 Programs and services are designed to encourage and support intellectual, occupational, physical, psychological, social and spiritual growth.
-Student Life complements the academic mission of the College and in this context seeks to develop students as productive and responsible members of the College community and the wider community to which we belong.
+Student Engagement complements the academic mission of the College and in this context seeks to develop students as productive and responsible citizens within the College and surrounding communities which we belong.

 Thomas More encourages students to explore the disciplines and participate in life experiences which contribute to the learning process.
 It is assumed that the development of values and decision making skills occur within the context of standards established by the College community for the benefit of the common good.
-The declaration of expectations used to guide life in an academic community is found in the Student Handbook under "The Student and the Academic Community" and the "Student Code of Conduct".
+The declaration of expectations used to guide life in an academic community is found in the Student Code of Conduct.
 The handbook also includes a statement on student rights within the College.